What Affects My Insurance Rate?

 Under the ACA, there are only a handful of things that can affect your health insurance premium.
 The state you live in can limit how much these factors affect your premium.
 If you’re purchasing an individual plan, only your age and zip code affects your premium.
 However, if your coverage is through your employer, the health insurance company bases premiums on the information for the entire group.

 The older you are, the more likely you are to file a health insurance claim.
 This makes you potentially “more costly” for your insurer, and your premium will reflect that.

 Need another reason to kick the habit?
 If you use tobacco, your health insurance company can charge you up to 50 percent more than someone who doesn’t use tobacco.

 In Las Vegas, Nevada, you may pay a higher premium than someone in other areas of the country for the same coverage.
 In Clark County, your rates may be lower than some rural Nevada counties, it all depends though.
 This is because the cost of living in your area, the total number of members you have in your county, fewer members can make the premiums higher, also state, and local rules, and differences in competition.
-These all have a big affect on your premium.
+These all have a big effect on your premium.

 Individual vs Family Enrollment

 When enrolling in a family plan, it is going to be more expensive to insure four people rather than one person.
 A plan that covers you, your spouse, and/or your dependents will cost more than an individual health insurance plan that covers only you.
-They do not charge after the 3rd child.
+Insurance companies do not charge after the 3rd child.
 So, child 4 + costs $0 more.

 Some plans come with a high premium but provide outstanding coverage.
 Other plans have low premiums but higher deductibles and out-of-pocket costs.
-A “Gold” plan will cost more than a “Silver” plan because the Gold plan has a lower deductible.
-A Silver plan will cost more than a “Bronze” plan because the Silver plan has a lower deductible.
+A “Gold” plan will cost more than a “Silver” plan because generally the Gold plan has a lower deductible.
+A Silver plan will cost more than a “Bronze” plan because the Silver plan generally has a lower deductible.